Skip to main content

 Description

 CVE-2026-24038 is a high-severity improper authentication vulnerability in Horilla HRMS versions 1.
 4. 0 up to but not including 1.
 5. 0.
-The flaw lies in the OTP verification logic where an expired OTP returns None, and if an attacker omits the OTP field in a POST request, the comparison passes, allowing bypass of two-factor authentication.
+The flaw lies in the OTP verification logic where an expired OTP returns None, and if the attacker omits the OTP field in their request, the comparison incorrectly succeeds, allowing bypass of two-factor authentication.
 This enables attackers to access accounts without valid OTPs, potentially compromising administrative accounts and sensitive HR data.
-The vulnerability does not require user interaction and can be exploited remotely with low complexity.
-Although no known exploits are reported in the wild, the impact on confidentiality and integrity is high.
-The issue is fixed in version 1.
+The vulnerability does not require user interaction but requires some level of privileges (PR:L).
+No known exploits are currently reported in the wild.
+The issue has been fixed in version 1.

 AI-Powered Analysis